corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

-PrProject Title
+Project Title
 7 Days To Die Mod Creator

 About Me
 Thanks for downloading my application!
 A little about me.
 I developed this application while waiting for my first boy to be born, much to the disdain of my lovely wife :)
-With the new baby on the way we are struggling to make ends meet.
-If you like the app, please don't hesitate to drop us a donation.
-And know, we really appreciate it!
+It grew much more than expected and has become a full blown Mod Creator for 7d2d that I find very useful for discovery and file management, with so much more.

-Good Luck with you mods and please don't forget to leave an endorsement if you like the app!
+If you like the app, please don't hesitate to drop an endorsment or maybe even buy my next cup of coffee!
+Either way I appreciate any support, even a simple, "Nice Work" in the comments is cool with me!
-Also, if you use this to create other mods Leave a link to my mod so other people can find it too.
+Good luck with you mods and if you use this to create a mod posted on the nexus.
+Leave a link to the application, I think it is super cool that I could help you create more content for everyone to use!

 Useful Tips
 The app provides many useful tips to aid the user.